Rico-febrian/untitled-project-with-airflow-dbt-metabase/README.md

 ## How It Works

-The pipeline runs daily on weekdays and follows an ELT pattern: Extract from API, Load into staging, Transform with dbt.
+The pipeline runs daily on weekdays and follows an ELT pattern: **Extract** from API → **Load** into staging → **Transform** with dbt.

 ### Extract

 Airflow calls the Frankfurter API for the latest USD exchange rates against IDR, EUR, SGD, JPY, and MYR.

-The raw JSON response is stored in MinIO (S3-compatible object storage) partitioned by date.
-This raw layer acts as an archive.
-If the transform logic changes later, you can always reprocess from the original data without calling the API again.
+- Raw JSON response is stored in MinIO (S3-compatible object storage), partitioned by date
+- This raw layer acts as an archive — if the transform logic changes later, you can reprocess from the original data without calling the API again

 ### Load

 A second task reads the JSON from MinIO, parses it into one row per currency, and upserts it into a PostgreSQL staging table.

-Upsert (INSERT ON CONFLICT UPDATE) makes this idempotent.
-Running the same day twice does not create duplicate rows.
+- Upsert (`INSERT ON CONFLICT UPDATE`) makes this idempotent
+- Running the same day twice does not create duplicate rows

 ### Transform

 dbt reads from the staging table and builds a star schema in the warehouse:

-- **dim_date** generated date dimension with year, month, day, day of week, and weekend flag
+- **`dim_date`** — generated date dimension with year, month, day, day of week, and weekend flag
-- **dim_currencies** seeded reference table (USD, EUR, IDR, SGD, JPY, MYR)
+- **`dim_currencies`** — seeded reference table (USD, EUR, IDR, SGD, JPY, MYR)
-- **fact_exchange_rates** one row per currency per business day, with the previous day rate, daily change, and daily change percentage calculated using a window function
+- **`fact_exchange_rates`** — one row per currency per business day, with the previous day rate, daily change, and daily change percentage calculated using a window function

 Cosmos orchestrates dbt inside Airflow, turning each dbt model into its own Airflow task.
 If `fact_exchange_rates` fails, you can see it directly in the Airflow graph view without reading through logs.

 ### Monitoring and Alerting

-If any task fails, a Slack message is sent automatically with the DAG name, failed task, and a link to the logs.
-Airflow also sends metrics to StatsD, which Prometheus scrapes and Grafana visualizes.
-This gives you dashboards for scheduler health, DAG run duration, and task success/failure rates.
+- **Slack alerts** — if any task fails, a message is sent automatically with the DAG name, failed task, and a link to the logs
+- **Grafana dashboards** — Airflow sends metrics to StatsD, which Prometheus scrapes and Grafana visualizes (scheduler health, DAG run duration, task success/failure rates)

 &nbsp;